CaiB/CC.NET-Website/content/jp/docs/general/gettingstarted.md

 6) Run ColorChord.NET again after editing the config, check the console for any warnings or errors, and enjoy!

 ## Configuration
+#### How it Works

 There are 5 types of components in ColorChord.NET:
 - Audio Sources: Brings audio data from your system into ColorChord.NET.
+If you're on Linux, you'll likely want to use
 - Note Finder: Turns raw audio data into note information.
 - Visualizers: Takes note info from the Note Finder, and transforms it into something interesting to look at, ready for output.
 - Outputs: Takes data from a visualizer, and actually displays/outputs it somewhere.